voxoz/otp.mk/README.md

 Each BEAM language use its own compiler, so for Elixir we need to use mix, for Joxa we need to use joxa and for Erlang we can use rebar or compile:file/2.
-Knowing the build order we can use OTP copmiler with infromation from reltool.
+Knowing the build order we can use OTP copmiler with information from reltool.
 Today we use rebar/mix for building.
 But things are going to change.

     mix